 The Geophysical Fluid Dynamics Laboratory Seamless System for Prediction and Earth System Research (SPEAR) (23) was used for the climate model simulations.
 SPEAR consists of the new AM4-LM4 atmosphere and land surface model (24, 25), the MOM6 ocean model (https://github.com/NOAA-GFDL/MOM6), and the SIS2 sea-ice model (26).
-The horizontal resolution of the ocean and ice components is $1^{\circ} \times 1^{\circ}$ while that of the atmosphere and land surface is an approximate 50-km mesh.
+The horizontal resolution of the ocean and ice components is 1° × 1° while that of the atmosphere and land surface is an approximate 50-km mesh.
 Note that SPEAR simulates the mass distribution of five aerosol types: sulfates, dust, black carbon, organic carbon, and sea salt.
 The concentrations in the model are calculated on the basis of the emissions, chemical production for sulfate and secondary organics, dry and wet deposition, transport by advection, and dry and wet convection (24).
-Specifically, SPEAR includes a physical process that interacts between aerosols and convection (i.e., the aerosol indirect effect) (24).
+Specifically, SPEAR convection (i.e., the aerosol indirect effect) (24).
 Model-simulated TCs were obtained directly from 6-hourly outputs using the scheme documented by Harris et al. (27).
 In short, the flood fill algorithm is applied to find closed contours of sea level pressure anomalies along with 1-K temperature anomalies to identify the warm core.
-The storm detection must maintain above certain conditions, as well as a specified relaxed wind speed criterion (i.e., 15.75 m s^{-1}) due to the 50-km horizontal resolution, for at least 36 consecutive hours.
+The storm detection must maintain above certain conditions, as well as a specified relaxed wind speed criterion (i.e., 15.75 m s-1) due to the 50-km horizontal resolution, for at least 36 consecutive hours.